 - (i) (1) If the appointing power, after considering the conclusions of the medical examination provided for by this section or medical reports from the employee's physician and other pertinent information, concludes that the employee is unable to perform the work of his or her present position or any other position in the agency and the employee is eligible and does not waive the right to retire for disability, the appointing power shall file an application for disability retirement on the employee's behalf.
 The appointing power shall give the employee 15 days written notice of its intention to file such an application and a reasonable opportunity to respond to the appointing power prior to the appointing power's filing of the application.
 However, the appointing power's decision to file the application is final and is not appealable to the State Personnel Board. - (2) Notwithstanding Section 21153, upon filing the application for disability retirement, the appointing power may remove the employee from the job and place the employee on involuntary leave status.
 The employee may use any accrued leave eligible during the period of the involuntary leave.
 If the employee's leave credits and programs are exhausted or if they do not provide benefits at least equal to the estimated retirement allowance, the appointing power shall pay the employee an additional temporary disability allowance so that the employee receives payment equal to the retirement allowance.
-The appointing power shall continue to make all employer contributions to the employee's health plans during the period of the involuntary leave. - (3) If the application for disability retirement is subsequently granted, the retirement system shall reimburse the appointing power for the temporary disability allowance which shall be deducted from any back disability retirement benefits otherwise payable to the employee.
+The appointing power shall continue to make all employer contributions to the employee's health plans during the period of the involuntary leave.

+- (3) If the application for disability retirement is subsequently granted, the retirement system shall reimburse the appointing power for the temporary disability allowance which shall be deducted from any back disability retirement benefits otherwise payable to the employee.
 If the application is denied, the appointing power shall reinstate the employee to his or her position with back salary and benefits pursuant to subdivision (g), less any temporary disability allowance paid by the appointing power.
-The appointing power shall also restore any leave credits the employee used during the period of the involuntary leave.

-19257.5.
-Where the appointment of an employee has been made and accepted in good faith, but where such the appointment would not have been made but for some mistake of law or fact which that if known to the parties would have rendered the appointment unlawful when made, the board department may declare the appointment void from the beginning if such the action is taken within one year after the appointment.

-19400.
-It is the intent of this article to-aid the implementation of affirmative action programs in state agencies and departments by creating establish and maintain an effective upward mobility program for state employees-concentrated in low-paying occupations.
-An upward mobility program is one in which career opportunities are developed, and published and assistance is provided which will allow employees in low-paying occupations to develop and advance to their highest potential.
-Because of the large percentage of women and minorities concentrated in these occupations such a program will help the state meet its affirmative action goals.

-19401.
-All-departments and agencies appointing authorities of state government shall establish an effective program of upward mobility for employees in-low-paying low-paying occupational groups, as defined by the State Personnel Board.
-In developing their upward mobility programs, departments and agencies appointing authorities shall endeavor to provide, to the greatest extent possible, the following opportunities for employees who meet criteria established by the department or agency appointing authority, demonstrate the aptitude or potential for advancement, and wish to participate in:
+The appointing power shall also restore any leave credits the employee used during the period of the involuntary leave. - SEC.
+74. Section 19257.5 of the Government Code is amended to read: - 19257.5.
+Where the appointment of an employee has been made and accepted in good faith, but where the appointment would not have been made but for some mistake of law or fact that if known to the parties would have rendered the appointment unlawful when made, the department may declare the appointment void from the beginning if the action is taken within one year after the appointment. - SEC.
+75. Section 19400 of the Government Code is amended to read: - 19400.
+It is the intent of this article to establish and maintain an effective upward mobility program for state employees in low-paying occupations.
+An upward mobility program is one in which career opportunities are developed and published and assistance is provided which will allow employees in low-paying occupations to develop and advance to their highest potential. - SEC.
+76. Section 19401 of the Government Code is amended to read: - 19401.
+All appointing authorities of state government shall establish an effective program of upward mobility for employees in low-paying occupational groups.
+In developing their upward mobility programs, appointing authorities shall endeavor to provide, to the greatest extent possible, the following opportunities for employees who meet criteria established by the appointing authority, demonstrate the aptitude or potential for advancement, and wish to participate in: